MaxLangsam/My-AI-Agent-Collection/README.md

 ### These documents are valuable for iterating, evaluating, and refining your AI workflows with clarity and consistency. designed to integrate seamlessly with n8n, an open-source workflow automation platform.
 Each agent is tailored to perform specific tasks such as job scraping, sales outreach, personal assistance, and information retrieval.
 ---
+# Warning: these agents base frameworks, and will have do be edited for case-by-case needs.
 ## Linkedin Job Scraping Agent

 **Description:**